Room for higher apparel exports to Mexico: Envoy

-New Delhi, Feb 17 (IANS) Massive export potential for Indian apparel to Mexico exists as the bilateral trade between the two countries has risen said India's ambassador to Mexico Manpreet Vohra.
+New Delhi: Massive export potential for Indian apparel to Mexico exists as the bilateral trade between the two countries has risen said India's ambassador to Mexico Manpreet Vohra.

 Speaking at 'India-Mexico Synergies in Apparel and Textiles', a virtual B2B meeting organised by Apparel Export Promotion Council (AEPC) and Embassy of India, Mexico City, Mexico, on Tuesday evening, Vohra said that the bilateral trade has grown 46 per cent to about $10 billion since 2014.